betttyaku/ETS0269-15/list_method/README.md

 #count ():returns the number of times a specified element appears in the list.
 #extend ():ADD elements from others list to a current list.
 #index ():a number specifies the postion of a given list.
+#insert (): insert an element in spacified element.
+#pop (): removes and returns the element ay specified position.
+#remove(): remove the first occurrance of the element.